XL Airways UK

 XL Airways was a British low-cost charter and scheduled airline, which ceased operations when it went into administration on 12 September 2008.
 Its headquarters were in Crawley, West Sussex, near London Gatwick Airport.
 It was part of the XL Leisure Group.
 From its three bases at London Gatwick, Manchester and Glasgow, the airline provided short-haul and long-haul charter services, predominantly to leisure destinations.
+The airline also operated services from Newcastle, Bristol, East Midlands, Birmingham and Ireland West (Knock).